Prasun Banerjee: Coaching

+Politics

 In 2013, he won the bypoll to the Howrah Sadar parliamentary constituency on a Trinamool Congress ticket thus becoming the first professional footballer to be a Member of Parliament, India (Lok Sabha).
 He won the seat defeating his adversary, Left Front's Sridip Bhattacharya, by more than 27,000 votes.
 He was re-elected to the 16th Lok Sabha in 2014.